zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-browser-extensions/build-commands.md

 1. In Chrome, navigate to `chrome://extensions`
 2. Toggle "Developer Mode".
 3. Click "Load unpacked".
 This will present you with the *folder* selection dialog.
-Navigate to and select your `src-bex` folder.
+Navigate to and select your `/dist/bex-chrome--dev/` folder.
 4. You should now see your BEX mounted in Chrome.

 More information about debugging Chrome Browser Extensions can be found in the [official documentation](https://developer.chrome.com/extensions/tut_debugging).